 Jacques Demy, who wrote and directed this movie, is often said to have borrowed the plot from Marcel Pagnol’s Marseilles Trilogy, plays that were made into movies, especially the first two of the three, Marius (1931) and Fanny (1932).
 However, there are differences between these early movies and The Umbrellas of Cherbourg that are so striking that they render the actual similarities superficial in comparison.

 As for the story in The Umbrellas of Cherbourg, Guy and Geneviève (Catherine Deneuve) want to get married.
 However, he is drafted to fight the war in Algeria.
-On his last night before leaving, they make love.
+On his last night before leaving, they make love for the first time.
 And you know what that means.
 When a woman in a movie has sex with a man just once, she gets pregnant.
 We then figure that either Guy will be killed in the war, or he will forget about her and fall in love with someone else.
 Either that, or she will be so desperate about covering up the shame of her pregnancy that she will marry another man.
 At first, Geneviève’s mother, Madame Emery (Anne Vernon), is a little distressed about her daughter’s pregnancy, but after a while, neither she nor Geneviève seems unduly concerned about it.
 In other words, there is not sufficient desperation on the part of Geneviève to compel her to marry anyone.

 Already we have several differences between this movie and corresponding parts of the Marseilles Trilogy.
 In the latter, the two lovers are Marius and Fanny.
 However, Marius is not forced to leave Fanny.
 He simply would rather go to sea and satisfy his wanderlust than marry her, and Fanny sacrifices her happiness and lets him go.
 As noted above, Guy would never have left Geneviève had he not been compelled to do so, for he wanted to marry her more than anything else.

 In the process of trying to sell some of her jewelry to pay the bills, Madame takes Geneviève with her to a jewelry store, where they meet a jewelry wholesaler, Roland Cassard (Marc Michel), who immediately falls in love with Geneviève.
 Because he is rich and respectable, Madame wants Geneviève to accept his eventual proposal of marriage.
-She never really liked the idea of Geneviève’s marrying an auto mechanic, and in an effort to disparage Geneviève’s love for Guy, she earlier told her that she did not know what love is all about, that it is more than becoming enamored with someone’s face.
+She never really liked the idea of Geneviève’s marrying an auto mechanic, and in an effort to disparage Geneviève’s love for Guy, she earlier told her that she (Geneviève) did not know what love is all about, that it is more than becoming enamored with someone’s face.
 This is ironic, because whereas Guy and Geneviève had gotten to know each other very well, all of Cassard’s love for Geneviève is based on his doing exactly what Madame ridicules, becoming enamored with someone’s face.

 Surprisingly enough, instead of Guy forgetting about Geneviève, she starts forgetting about him.
 After only four months, she says it feels as though he has been gone for years, and that she is losing the feeling she had for him.
 She has to look at his picture to remember what he looks like.
 It is true that she has only received one letter from him in four months, but you have to figure that a man fighting a war might not have the luxury of writing regularly (in fact, he is wounded by a grenade).
 In any event, in the letter she receives from Guy, he writes that he is looking forward to coming home after his military service is over, marrying her, and seeing their child.